How about that Bayes: Bayesian techniques and the simple pendulum: Introduction

-This paper will use the case of the period of a simple pendulum to demonstrate the techniques of Bayesian data analysis to differentiate the small angle approximation and a numerical calculation of the exact integral equation.
-First, an introduction to Bayesian analysis is provided and the exact expression for the period of a simple pendulum is derived as well as a common simple approximation.
-It is then established that it is possible to detect the impact of the approximation using realistic measurement uncertainties.
-Given this, prior distributions for any relevant parameters are discussed.
-Prior predictive checks are made, followed by inference to fit the models to data.
-The posterior distribution is then analyzed and posterior predictive checks are made and are found to be consistent with expectations.
-Finally, it is determined at what initial angular displacement weak, moderate, and strong preference for the exact calculation are found given realistic, but precise, measurements.
-This preference can be used to inform recommendations of maximum initial angular displacement in laboratory materials and textbooks.
+This paper demonstrates how to establish quantitative criteria for the breakdown of the small angle approximation by introducing and demonstrating the techniques of Bayesian data analysis.
+Using Bayesian model selection, a quantitative preference between the small angle approximation and a numerical calculation of the exact integral equation is determined.
+First, an introduction to Bayesian statistics is provided.
+The exact expression for the period of a simple pendulum -- without nonconservative forces, such as drag or friction -- is derived as well as the small angle approximation to establish the Physics background.
+It is demonstrated that it is possible to differentiate the two formula with realistic measurement uncertainties.
+This is followed by using Bayesian inference to compare the models to data; first to pseudodata generated by each individual model to determine self-consistency and then to measurements of the period of a simple pendulum.

+The posterior distributions are then analyzed and posterior predictive distributions are consistent with expectations.
+Finally, it is determined at what initial angular displacement weak, moderate, and strong preference for the exact calculation are found given measurements with a variety of timing uncertainties.
+This preference should be used to inform recommendations of maximum initial angular displacement in laboratory materials and textbooks.
+The overview and workflow presented are intended as a general introduction to Bayesian techniques for implementation in the undergraduate physics curriculum.